World Congress of Universal Documentation: Microfilm

 The main resolution adopted by the congress proposed that microfilm be used to make information universally available.
 Watson Davis, chairman of the American delegation and president of the ADI, stated that the volume of information being produced created difficult problems of access and preservation, but that these could be solved by the use of microfilm.
 In his address to the Congress, Davis said:

 Most immediate and practical to put into operation is the microfilming of material in libraries upon demand.
 It will become fashionable and economical to send a potential book borrower a little strip of microfilm for his permanent possession instead of the book and then badgering him to return it before he has had a chance to use it effectively.
 I believe that reading machines for microfilm will become as common as typewriters in studies and laboratories.
 If the principal libraries and information centers of the world will cooperate in such "bibliofilm services," as they are called, if they exchange orders and have essentially uniform methods, forms for ordering, standard microfilm format and production methods and comparable if not uniform prices, the resources of any library will be placed at the disposal of any scholar or scientist anywhere in the world.
 All the libraries cooperating will merge into one world library without loss of identity or individuality.
 The world's documentation will become available to even the most isolated and individualistic scholar.

 The Congress included two separate exhibits on microfilm.
-One was of the equipment used at the Bibliothèque nationale de France and the other, coordinated by the University of Chicago, consisting of "an entire microfilm laboratory," complete with cameras, a darkroom, and various kinds of reading machines.
+One was of the equipment used at the Bibliothèque nationale de France and the other, coordinated by Herman H. Fussler of the University of Chicago, consisting of "an entire microfilm laboratory," complete with cameras, a darkroom, and various kinds of reading machines.
 Emanuel Goldberg presented a paper on an early copying camera he had invented.

 Other resolutions passed by the Congress concerned uniform standards for the preparation of articles, for classifying books and other documents, for indexing newspapers and periodicals, and for cooperation between libraries.